-The Plan participates in a securities lending program where it lends securities that it owns to third parties for a fee.
-For securities lent, the Plan receives a fee and the borrower provides readily marketable securities of higher value as collateral which mitigates the credit risk associated with the program.
+The Plan participates in a securities lending program where it lends cash and or securities that it owns to third parties for a fee.
+For cash and securities on loan, the Plan receives a fee and the borrower provides cash and or readily marketable securities of higher value as collateral which mitigates the credit risk associated with the program.
 When the Plan lends securities, the risk of failure by the borrower to return the loaned securities is alleviated by such loans being continually collateralized.
-The securities lending agent also provides indemnification if there is a shortfall between collateral and the lent security that cannot be recovered.
+The securities lending agent also provides indemnification if there is a shortfall between collateral and the security on loan that cannot be recovered.
 The securities lending contracts are collateralized by securities issued by, or guaranteed without any limitation or qualification by, the government of Canada or the governments of other countries.